VISIT OUR ART STORE ▶

 Connect the Flowers with Loose Stems

 I connect the little flowers to the main flower using a smaller brush.
-But I don't draw a solid line.
-Instead, I create broken and loose lines.
+But the artist doesn’t draw a solid line.
+Instead, the artist creates broken and loose lines.
 Not every flower has to connect directly.
 This keeps the painting feeling light and airy.

 Connect the flowers with loose stems